 Hydrating yourself is one of the best self care tips out there.
 It is a simple tip yet many people tend to forget that drinking at least 8 glasses of water is very important.
 It can be hard for some people to establish a routine of drinking lots of water, that’s why I like to set an hourly timer to remind me to drink my water.

 Hydration is not only limited to the liquids we intake and give to our bodies.
 You should also hydrate your skin by doing a skincare routine that fits you.
-Since our skins are often exposed to the sun and digital screens, you should also give it love by getting a facial from a trusted dermatology clinic or by doing it at home with drugstore-bought face masks.
+Since our skin are often exposed to the sun and digital screens, you should also give it love by getting a facial from a trusted dermatology clinic or by doing it at home with drugstore-bought face masks.

 15. Read books